erenard/presentation/jstoolchain/slides.md

 For exemple, `SystemHealth.js` will be renamed `SystemHealth.b44e3c234f23a.js`, `b44e3c234f23a` being the hash of the content of the file.

+.good[
 - `SystemHealth.b44e3c234f23a.js` can stay in the browser's cache forever
-- If anything change in the source code, the filename will change and miss the cache
+- If anything change in the source code, the filename will change be a new cache entry ]

 --

 .arrow[
-- We now need a build our JavaScript before its deployment.
+- We need new tools to rename our JavaScript files.
 ]

 ---